oshablue/dacqman/README.md

 - CRC implementation
 - B-Scan with customizable A-scan - to - position - in - space UI control (UI/UX bin here)
 - A million other things
+- Small items:
+  - Currently single-waveform mute control is not implemented - perhaps we may want that some time

 ## TDD